vproiss/Bidirectional-Multi-Step-Reference-Game/README.md

 # Multi-Step Bidirectional Reference Game

-The goal of a reinforcement learning agent in a multi-step bidirectional game (involving an emergent language component) is to develop strategies and communication protocols that optimize its performance and outcomes within the game environment.
-Through interactions, the agent learns to make decisions and communicate effectively, leading to the emergence of a language (or symbols) understood between participating agents.
+The goal of a reinforcement learning agent in a multi-step bidirectional game involving an emergent language component is to develop strategies and communication protocols that optimize its performance and outcomes within the game environment.
+Through interactions, the agent learns to make decisions and communicate effectively, leading to the emergence of a language or symbols understood between participating agents.
 This process aims at achieving high-level coordination and problem-solving abilities, enabling agents to negotiate, collaborate, or compete more effectively within the game's context.
+Only extracted image features (MSCOCO dataset) were used, and no annotated data.

+Keywords: reinforcement learning + natural language processing + transformer + REINFORCE.

 ## Project Set-Up